OpenMW/openmw/docs/source/openmw-mods/convert_bump_mapped_mods.rst

 #.
 Once downloaded, install it the way you'd normally install your mods (**Pro tip**: Install using OpenMW's `Multi-data`_ folder function!).
 #.
 Now, if you ran the mod right away, your sacks will be made out of lead_.
 This is because the normal map is loaded as an environment map which MCP fixes so that it looks less shiny.
 We don't use MCP, so therefore, it looks kind of like the shack was made out of lead.
 #.
 We need to fix this by removing some tags in the model files.
 You need to download NifSkope_ for this, which, again, is a Windows-only application.
 #.
-Go the place where you installed the mod and go to "Meshes/o/" to find the model files.
+Go the place where you installed the mod and go to ``Meshes/o/`` to find the model files.
     - If you installed the mod like I suggested, finding the files will be easy as a pie, but if you installed it by dropping everything into your main Morrowind Data Files folder, then you'll have to scroll a lot to find them.
 Check the mod's zip file for the file names of the models if this is the case.
 The same thing applies to when fixing the textures.
 #.
 Open up each of the models in NifSkope and look for these certain blocks_:
     - NiTextureEffect
-    - NiSourceTexture with the value that appears to be a normal map file, in this mod, they have the suffix "**_nm.dds**".
+    - NiSourceTexture with the value that appears to be a normal map file, in this mod, they have the suffix *_nm.dds*.
 #.
 Remove all these tags by selecting them one at a time and press right click>Block>Remove.
 #.
 Repeat this on all the affected models.
 #.
 If you launch OpenMW now, you'll `no longer have shiny models`_.
 But one thing is missing.
 Can you see it?
 It's actually hard to spot on still pictures, but we have no normal maps here.
 #.
 Now, go back to the root of where you installed the mod.
-Now go to "Textures/" and you'll find the texture files in question.
+Now go to ``Textures/`` and you'll find the texture files in question.
 #.
-OpenMW detects normal maps if they have the same name as the base diffuse texture, but with a "**_n.dds**" suffix.
-In this mod, the normal maps has a suffix of "**_nm.dds**".
-Change all the files that ends with "**_nm.dds**" to instead end with "**_n.dds**".
+OpenMW detects normal maps if they have the same name as the base diffuse texture, but with a *_n.dds* suffix.
+In this mod, the normal maps has a suffix of *_nm.dds*.
+Change all the files that ends with *_nm.dds* to instead end with *_n.dds*.
 #.
 Finally, `we are done`_!

 Since these models have one or two textures applied to them, the fix was not that time-consuming.
 It gets worse when you have to fix a model that uses loads of textures.
 The principle is the same, it just requires more manual work which is annoying and takes time.